HNeukermans/FluentRanges/README.md

 # FluentRanges
 Library for all sorts of ranges like numerics, dates and other value types.
-A range represents a 1-dimensional area between 2 limits.

 ## Why FluentRanges?
 Offers a code model for representing a 1-dimensional area between 2 limits.